Current News and Schedules can be found on our Facebook Page at #WGCDC

-Senior Food Box Program This program offers a free monthly food box valued at $50 and nutrition information for low-income Montgomery County residents over age 60.
+Senior USDA Food Box Program This program offers a free monthly food box valued at over $50, nutrition information, and service for low-income Montgomery County residents over age 60.
 Boxes contain canned fruits, vegetables, pasta, shelf-stable milk, peanut butter, juices, protein (canned tuna, fish, or meats), plus a 2-pound block of cheese.
-Monthly income limits for 2017 are $1,308 for a single person and $1,760 for a couple.
+Monthly income limits change annually.
 Distribution of boxes is once a month at the office and participants must register in advance.
 Applicants must present proof of age, Montgomery County residency, and household income (e.g. Social Security or pension award letter, W-2’s).
-Call the office at 215-657-3340 to register
+Call the office at 215-657-3340 to register.

 Willow Grove Community Development Corporation Board of Directors is proud to announce its new Executive Director, Nancy Szamborski.
 She was selected to ﬁll the vacancy created by the retirement of Jack Tarman, who has served since 2009.